whenglobed/gostak-translator/README.md

 http://ifdb.tads.org/viewgame?id=w5s3sv43s3p98v45

 #### Usage:
-Run "GostakTranslator.jar".
+Run "GostakTranslator.jar" (the Java Runtime Environment must be installed on your system).
 The "gostak_dictionary.txt" file must be in the same directory as "GostakTranslator.jar".
 When using the "Translate File" option, target files should be in .txt or .log format.

 #### Sample Gostakian Text:
 "Finally, here you are.
 At the delcot of tondam, where doshes deave.
 But the doshery lutt is crenned with glauds.